Bridget D'Oyly Carte: Death and legacy

 Memorial window to the Carte family in the Savoy Chapel, London.
-(Note: Originally dedicated to the memory of Richard and Rupert, Bridget's name was added (above the king in the lower central panel) after her death.)
+(Note: Originally dedicated to the memory of Richard and Rupert, Bridget's name was added (above King David in the lower central panel) after her death.)

 A heavy smoker, Carte died of lung cancer at Shrubs Wood in 1985, aged 77.
 Her remains were cremated.
 She left a fortune of £5,479,888.
 With no children of her own or surviving siblings, she was the end of her family line.
 The Savoy Hotel group continued under the control of her trustees until 1994.
 The group's hotels remained among the most prestigious in London, with the London Evening Standard calling the Savoy "London's most famous hotel" in 2009.

-A legacy of £1 million from her private fortune enabled a new opera company, using the D'Oyly Carte Opera Company name, to begin operations in 1988.
+A legacy of £1 million from her private fortune enabled a new opera company, using the D'Oyly Carte Opera Company name, to begin operations in 1988, though she left the bulk of her estate to other causes.
 From 1988 to 2003 the new company produced short seasons each year, mounting productions of the Gilbert and Sullivan operas on tour and in London, as well as operettas by Offenbach, Lehár and Johann Strauss.
 It did not employ many of the members of the original company and did not follow its performing traditions, even staging some "concept" productions of the operas.
 Once again, costs outran receipts, public subsidy was denied by the Arts Council, and the company suspended productions in May 2003.
 It continued to rent scores, and has participated in co-productions of Gilbert and Sullivan operas.

 The Gilbert and Sullivan operas, nurtured by the Carte family for over a century, continue to be produced frequently today throughout the English-speaking world and beyond.
 By keeping the Savoy operas popular for so long, the Carte family influenced the course of the development of modern musical theatre throughout the 20th century.